-Dubai Sports Council To Organize The Strongest Mountain Bike Race On 6Th Oct.
+Dubai Sports Council to organize the Strongest Mountain Bike Race on 6th Oct.
 2024

 Date

-(MENAFN- Dubai PR Network) Dubai Sports Council (DSC) has announced the opening of registration for the Mountain Bike Race, the unique of its kind, which will be held on 6th Oct.
+(MENAFN- Dubaisc) Dubai Sports Council (DSC) has announced the opening of registration for the Mountain Bike Race, the unique of its kind, which will be held on 6th Oct.
 2024 at the Mountain Bike Track in Mushrif Park – Al-Khawaneej.

 The Race is organized by DSC in collaboration with Dubai Municipality, and with participation of elite of cycling sports champions & fans who will pass through a forest of 70 thousand trees.